cgconverse/README-Generator/README-Generator.md

 ## **Description**

-An application to quickly and efficiently generate a README file.
+An application that allows a user to quickly and efficiently generate a README file.

+Everything in the Table of Contents was generated through the use of this application and the gif was added separately.

 ## **Table of Contents**
 * [Description](#Description)